Guillaumernd/ampiimts/documentation/README.md

 ### Preprocessing & Alignment

 All input time series are synchronized to a common time grid.
-Each series is first interpolated individually to fill small gaps (up to a certain limit) and converted to a uniform time frequency	.
+Each series is first interpolated individually to fill small gaps (up to a certain limit) and keep dimensions with dominante frequency.
 If multiple DataFrames are provided, the library finds a median sampling interval and aligns all series on that grid, truncating or extending as needed.
 Series with incompatible frequencies or insufficient overlap may be dropped to ensure a coherent dataset.

 ### Dimensionality Reduction (optional)